 \section{Introduction}

-The establishment of quark model (QM) in 1950s \cite{GellMann:1964nj,Zweig} led to a renaissance in the exploration of micro world.
+The establishment of quark model (QM) in 1960s \cite{GellMann:1964nj,Zweig} led to a renaissance in the exploration of micro worlds.
 The spectroscopy of conventional hadrons ($q\bar{q}$ or $qqq$) in QM is being gradually confirmed through experiments and will be completed soon.
 Entering the new millennium, with development of technology, the emergence of the so-called exotic state such as X(3872) has been reported \cite{Choi:2003ue}, and new ones tend to appear more frequently.
-Presently, a bunch of charmonium-/bottomonium-like states XYZ and pentaquark states $P_c$ are observed in experiments; this situation is similar to the phase of “particle zoo” witnessed in the last century.
-To discover more exotic states and explore their properties are currently one of the most intriguing and important topics in particle physics, which may greatly enrich the hadron family and our knowledge of the nature of QCD.
+Presently, a bunch of charmoniumlike/bottomoniumlike states XYZ and pentaquark states $P_c$ are observed in experiments; this situation is similar to the phase of “particle zoo” witnessed in the last century.
+To discover more exotic states and explore their properties is currently one of the most intriguing and important topics in particle physics, which may greatly enrich the hadron family and our knowledge of the nature of QCD.

 Facing the observations of tetraquark and pentaquark states, it is nature to conjecture existence of the hexaquark states, and it is time for hunting them.
-Deuteron, created at the beginning of Universe and its stability is responsible for the production of other elements, is a typical and well-established dibaryon molecular state with $J^P=1^+$ and binding energy $E_B = 2.225 \text{MeV}$ \cite{Weinberg:1962hj}.
-Interestingly, the strong interactions bring stability to deuterons also allow various other stable deuteronlike dibaryon states, however, no such states, though speculated about many times \cite{Jaffe:1976yi,Mulders:1980vx,Balachandran:1983dj,Sakai:1999qm,Ikeda:2007nz,Bashkanov:2013cla,Shanahan:2011su,Clement:2016vnl}, have been observed yet \cite{BaBar:2018hpv}.
-On the other hand, the baryonium states composed of a baryon-antibaryon pair is another special class of heaxquark configuration.
-The interaction between baryon-antiabryon pair is analogous to that between two baryons, which will provide important hints to understand the absence in observation of the stable deuteronlike dibaryon states.
+Deuteron, created at the beginning of the Universe and its stability is responsible for the production of other elements, is a typical and well-established dibaryon molecular state with $J^P=1^+$ and binding energy $E_B = 2.225 \text{MeV}$ \cite{Weinberg:1962hj}.
+Interestingly, the strong interactions bring stability to deuterons and also allow various other stable deuteronlike dibaryon states; however, no such states, though speculated about many times \cite{Jaffe:1976yi,Mulders:1980vx,Balachandran:1983dj,Sakai:1999qm,Ikeda:2007nz,Bashkanov:2013cla,Shanahan:2011su,Clement:2016vnl}, have been observed yet \cite{BaBar:2018hpv}.
+On the other hand, the baryonium state composed of a baryon-antibaryon pair is another special class of heaxquark configuration.
+The interaction between baryon-antibaryon pair is analogous to that between two baryons, which will provide important hints to understanding the absence in observation of the stable deuteronlike dibaryon states.